Lutz Huelle: Collaborations and exhibitions

-Huelle reflected on their shared values: "When we first became friends … we shared a different idea of identity and the body… and it's évident in Wolfgang’s work.
-It’s always been the quest for identity, somehow."
+Huelle reflected on their shared values: "When we first became friends ... we shared a different idea of identity and the body... and it's evident in Wolfgang's work.
+It's always been the quest for identity, somehow."

-Tillmans, who photographed both friends for i‑D magazine in the early 1990s—including the well-known image Lutz & Alex sitting in the trees (1992)—described his intention: "I wanted to portray two people at ease with their bodies… not portrayed as a clearly heterosexual couple… a more universal communication between human beings."
+Tillmans, who photographed both friends for i‑D magazine in the early 1990s- including the well-known image "Lutz & Alex sitting in the trees" (1992)- described his intention: "I wanted to portray two people at ease with their bodies… not portrayed as a clearly heterosexual couple… a more universal communication between human beings."

 He also emphasized the political aspect of their shared subcultural experiences: "I always ascribed incredible political importance to clubbing… clubbing took us back to our relationships to our bodies."

-All three later contributed to the exhibition La pensée corps (Fondation Pernod Ricard, Paris, 15 November 2022 – 28 January 2023), curated by Claire Le Restif, which "brings together the work of Alexandra Bircken and Lutz Huelle" and includes photographic material by Tillmans, uniting hybrid garments, sculptural forms and images to explore identity, intimacy, permeability and vulnerability.
+All three later contributed to the exhibition La pensée corps (Fondation Pernod Ricard, Paris, 15 November 2022 - 28 January 2023), curated by Claire Le Restif, which "brings together the work of Alexandra Bircken and Lutz Huelle" and includes photographic material by Tillmans, uniting hybrid garments, sculptural forms and images to explore identity, intimacy, permeability and vulnerability.

 La pensée corps was an art–fashion exhibition held at the Fondation Pernod Ricard in Paris from 15 November 2022 to 28 January 2023.
 Curated by Claire Le Restif, it featured works by German sculptor Alexandra Bircken and fashion designer Lutz Huelle, accompanied by photographic documentation by Wolfgang Tillmans.

 La pensée corps (translated as “Body Thought”) investigated the body as mutable, permeable, and shaped by gesture, vulnerability, and material transformation.
 It addressed themes of identity, intimacy, and embodiment through sculptural, sartorial, and photographic media.

 Bircken’s practice focused on anatomical and industrial deconstruction, with works including dissected firearms, resin-cast placentas, and bronze objects like Lily, a bicycle saddle suggesting both masculine and feminine forms.

-Huelle’s garments challenged fashion archetypes by hybridizing traditionally gendered silhouettes—such as bomber jackets fused with eveningwear or tailored denim combined with satin.
+Huelle’s garments challenged fashion archetypes by hybridizing traditionally gendered silhouettes- such as bomber jackets fused with eveningwear or tailored denim combined with satin.
 His work examined fashion’s role in identity, protection, and exposure.

 Tillmans contributed a series of photographs originally published in Pop Magazine between 2019 and 2020, documenting Huelle’s garments in intimate and expressive contexts.

 According to Le Restif, the exhibition was conceived not as a juxtaposition of art and fashion, but as a cohesive inquiry into how bodies resist, inhabit, and reimagine cultural and formal boundaries.

 The exhibition was positively reviewed in the French press.
 In Le Monde, Marie Godfrain described it as “a rare and successful fusion” between sculpture and garment, masculine and feminine.

 Arts in the City praised the emotional and tactile resonance of the works, calling the experience “as poetic as it is unsettling.”